kevindenham/ChatGPT-Conversation-History-Parser/ChatGPT-Conversation-History-Parser/README.md

 # Prerequisites

+Your exported conversation history from ChatGPT.
+See above.
 What things you need to install the software and how to install them:

 - .NET Core 3.1 or later